Oriole Dog Training Club Schedule of Classes

 $120NM/$90TM/$60CM

 [FB310] Friday Flyball.
-Instructor: Kate Bobb and Rob Novak.
-6 Weeks.
+Instructor: Kate Bobb.
+8 Weeks.
 This is a class open to dogs with intermediate & advanced skills.
 Less experienced dogs or handlers will start to work alongside seasoned dogs & team members.
 Dogs will refine skills & increase speed & work in a team.
-Prerequisites: Beginner flyball or permission of instructor. *CLASS DATES: April 7, 14, 21 May 19, Jun 2, 16.
-Location: Main Rings 1 & 2
+Prerequisites: Beginner flyball or permission of instructor. *CLASS DATES: No class May 24 & Jun 7.
+Location: Main Rings 1 & 2.

 TRACKING